Traditional ski resort offering fantastic off piste skiing in the huge Monterosa ski area

 - The challenging skiing is all off-piste.
 Most pistes are suitable for intermediates

-- Very limited nightlife scene in any of the villages
+- Limited nightlife scene in any of the villages

 Alagna Resort Restaurants